peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 OpenID4VCI [@!OpenID.VCI] metadata the claims:

 - `status_attestation_endpoint`.
 REQUIRED.
 It MUST be an HTTPs URL indicating the endpoint where the Wallet Instances can request Status Attestations.
 - `credential_hash_alg_supported`.
 REQUIRED.
-The supported Algorithm used by the Wallet Instance to hash the Digital Credential for which the Status Attestation is requested.
-The value SHOULD be set to `S256`.
+The supported Algorithm used by the Wallet Instance to hash the Digital Credential for which the Status Attestation is requested,  using one of the hash algorithms listed in the [IANA - Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg).

 ## Issued Digital Credentials